 - Soften your knees and slowly lower the weights down your shins keeping your back long and your eyes forward.

-- Once back is parallel to the floor, squeeze hamstrings, glutes, and abs as you slowly pull weights back up legs to standing position.
+- Once your back is parallel to the floor, squeeze hamstrings, glutes, and abs as you slowly pull weights back up your legs to a standing position.
 Repeat ten times.

 2. Single-Leg Hamstring Bridge Lifts

 - Lay on your back and place your feet on a bench or step (the bottom of the staircase is fine.)

 - Extend your right leg up in the air and tight squeeze your glutes and abs.